bjorniuppsala/iar-zephyr-fixes/README.md

 * Currently TrustZone is not working.
 * Currently only minimallibc is supported, this means Picolibc and Newlib is not supported.
 There is experimental support for IARs DLib.
 * Currently using the GNU Assembler for .S files
+* The current method for static initialization `initialize by address_translation` is experimental and will most likely be replaced before upstream PR.
+* If you get the error message ```Fatal error[LMS001]: [LMSC1020]: Timeout while initializing a connection to LMSC Daemon``` run the command `ulimit -n 1024` to limit the number of open file descriptors (LMSC-686).
+* Known issue that happens sometimes: ```Fatal error[LMS001]: [LMSC1085]: An error occurred in communication with the LMSC Daemon``` (LMSC-744).

 ## Obtaining an IAR Toolchain

-A Development version of the IAR build tools for Arm is required to work with this fork.
+A Development version of the IAR build tools for ARM is required to work with this fork.
 It will be continuously updated, and you find it in the [GitHub Releases](https://github.com/iarsystems/zephyr/releases) section.

 To run the tools, a *Bearer Token* is required for authentication and authorization.
 It will be distributed to partners together with installation instructions.
 If there are any issues with this, please contact our FAE team at fae.emea@iar.com and they will assist.